refinedev/refine/documentation/docs/api-reference/core/providers/live-provider.md

 };
 ```

-### Usage of the live provider
+### Usage

-Now that we have created our live provider, we can use it in `<Refine>` like following:
+Now that we have created our live provider, we can use it in our application like below:

 ```tsx title="App.tsx"
 import { Refine } from "@refinedev/core";